 Learn how to activate multicurrency in QuickBooks Online.

-You may have customers, suppliers, or bank accounts that use currencies other than your home currency.
+You may have customers, vendors, or bank accounts that use currencies other than your home currency.
 Multicurrency lets you track transactions in those foreign currencies.
 In this article, we'll show you how to turn it on.
 And also explain what happens with home and foreign currency.

 Turn on multicurrency